United to Reverse Biodiversity Loss by 2030 for Sustainable Development

 Consumers must grasp what science knows about soil biodiversity and health to understand why protecting soil and encouraging its careful management is essential.

 Not having an explicit statement on soil health in the pledge is a huge miss.

 The history of international pledges to nature is that they fail.

-Remember that the first biodiversity pledges were made in 1996 soon after the term was invented and there have been many made since.
+Remember that the first biodiversity pledges were made in 1996, soon after the term was invented, and many have been made since.
 There is little to suggest that this latest one will be any different.

 We are grateful for a more rounded flavour that brings in planetary boundaries, the reality of food production and even mentions diet.
 This is progress.

-The deeper question is does a pledge for nature even accept that we are in nature and not separate from it as our egos believe?
+The more profound question is does a pledge for nature even accept that we are in nature and not separate from it as our egos believe?